-Strategy 1 Details Reviews Strategy 1: Establish a safe school-community environment where students and staff report a sense of belonging, security, Summative and well-being.
+Strategy 1 Details Reviews Strategy 1: Establish a safe school-community environment where students and staff report a sense of belonging, security, Formative Summat Summative and well-being.
 Actions: a) Work with district staff to identify and address safety and social emotional concerns. b) Collaborate with local public safety officials and other community agencies to develop communication protocols for efficient incident management. c) Conduct safety meetings with students, administrators and community members to evaluate and problem solve safety concerns. d) Continue to utilize the Anonymous Alerts and Threat Assessment system for students, staff, and community to report safety concerns and personal threats. e) Identify potential school and safety threats using survey data to conduct a PDSA process for continuous improvement.
-Staff Responsible for Monitoring: Administrators and SRO Nov 30% Jan 50% Mar June Image: No Progress Image: No Progress Image: No Progress Image: Continue/Modify X Discon tinue 1
+Staff Responsible for Monitoring: Administrators and SRO Jan Mar June Image: Moment of the second X Discon tinue • ·